Sweetzia/bkawaii_creations/README.md

 I created the wireframes using the program “Balsamiq”.
 My web application has not become exactly the same as my wireframes.
-I was inspired by the purchase system from [Spoonflower.com][17], but I was not able to build this in my web app.
+I was inspired by the purchase system from [Spoonflower.com][17], but I was not able to build it like that in my web app.
-This is something I would love to build in the future.
+This is something I would love to build in the future, when I am more experienced.

 Click [here][a] for my BKawaii Creations wireframes.